Group urges federal govt to stamp out gas flaring in Niger Delta | TODAY.NG

 However, knowledge about the negative effects of inhaling gas flared in their environment.

-It was noted that harnessing the gas being flared in Nigeria would lift the nation’s economy beyond what its current level is now with crude oil.
+It was noted that harnessing the gas being flared in Nigeria would lift the nation’s economy beyond its current level with crude oil.